-The Business Studies and Economics course is an innovative course that contains ideas and topics to excite you and will provide you with the opportunity to grow both academically and professionally.
-You will follow a contemporary curriculum designed by Warwick academics based in the Warwick Business School, with each module specifically written to equip you with the skills required to be successful on an undergraduate course at university.
+The Business Studies and Economics course is an innovative course that contains ideas and topics to excite you and to provide you with the opportunity to grow both academically and professionally.
+You will follow a contemporary curriculum designed by Warwick academics based in the Warwick Business School and Department of Economics, with each module specifically written to equip you with the skills required to be successful on an undergraduate course at university.
 The modules you will study include topics such as the macro-economic environment, operations management, marketing and monitoring business performance.

 Foundations of Business